zivepstein/strategy-estimation/README.md

 `master_MLE_script.m` runs the entire analysis for the s1 data file with 12 participants and 3 strategies. <b>boots_launcher.m</b> runs the boostrapped likelihood calculation and prints the estimated probability of each strategy, as well as the estimation for gamma.

-<h2>gbu regression</h2>
+<h2>Good Bad Ugly 2016</h2>
-This folder contains the R scripts used in the Good Back Ugly EC paper. <b>functions.R<b> contains the functions used to generate the models, and <b>ec_main_analysis.R</b> contains the calls to these functions which generates the point estimates and plots found in the paper. <b>unilateral-giving-data.csv</b>contains the game data used for the analysis.
+This folder contains the R scripts used in the Good Back Ugly EC paper. <b>functions.R</b> contains the functions used to generate the models, and <b>ec_main_analysis.R</b> contains the calls to these functions which generates the point estimates and plots found in the paper. <b>unilateral-giving-data.csv</b>contains the game data used for the analysis.